-Maximum plasma concentration after a 400mg oral dose of N-acetylcysteine was calculated to be 3.47 mg/L, taking 30 minutes to achieve it.
+After a 400 mg oral dose of N-acetylcysteine, the maximum plasma concentration was calculated to be 3.47 mg/L, taking 30 minutes to achieve it.
 The volume of distribution for N-acetylcysteine varies from 0.33 to 0.47 L/kg.
 4 hours after an intravenous dose, 50% of the drug was found to be bound to plasma proteins.
-N-acetylcysteine undergoes extensive first-pass metabolism in the gut wall and liver when administered orally, leading to the bioavailability of about 6 to 10%.
+N-acetylcysteine undergoes extensive first-pass metabolism in the gut wall and liver when administered orally, leading to about 6 to 10% bioavailability.
 A majority of the elimination of this drug is non-renal, and the kidneys eliminated only 30%.

 Animal studies have shown a minimal systemic absorption after aerosol inhalation of dornase alfa.
-Inhalation of even very high doses (10mg three times a day) did not lead to a significant increase in the serum DNase concentration.
+Inhalation of even very high doses (10mg three times a day) did not significantly increase the serum DNase concentration.
 Whatever little systemic absorption that does occur is believed to be protein-bound and is cleared from the body with no significant accumulation in the tissues.
 This implies that minimal to no monitoring is necessary for the patients receiving this drug.
 Following inhalation of a 2.5 mg dose of dornase alfa, a mean sputum concentration of 2 μg/mL was detected within the first 15 minutes, and 2 hours later, the concentration fell to 0.6 μg/mL.
-Disappearance half-life from the lungs in animal models was calculated to be about 11 hours.
+The disappearance half-life from the lungs in animal models was calculated to be about 11 hours.
 In primates, the bioavailability was less than 2%.

 Carbocisteine shows one-compartment open model kinetics after absorption and achieves its peak plasma concentration in 1 to 1.7 hours.
 The drug undergoes partial metabolism in the liver, and up to 60% of the drug is excreted by the kidneys unchanged.

 Following oral administration, Erdosteine reaches its peak plasma concentration in 1.4 hours and has a similar elimination half-life.
-It contains two sulfhydryl groups that are blocked, and these are released only after its hepatic metabolism, which confers it the valuable property of not affecting the mucus lining the stomach.
+It contains two sulfhydryl groups that are blocked.
+These are released only after its hepatic metabolism, which confers the valuable property of not affecting the mucus lining the stomach.
 No significant drug accumulation has been reported.